 Develop your survey before or in tandem with your pre-analysis plan

 It is now standard practice in experimental social science research to register a pre-analysis plan (PAP), which lays out in advance exactly what effects will be estimated and how.
-The key insight is that if you choose your tests after you see the data, you can get whatever results you like.
+The key concern is that if you choose your tests after you see the data, you can get whatever results you like, or at least you can accentuate the tests that bolster a pet hypothesis (footnote Casey et al. paper here).
 Pre-registering a design and analysis plan, therefore, is a solution that prevents “fishing”: data mining and specification searching.

 If you plan on developing a PAP, there are good reasons, beyond the normative value in increasing the level of transparency in your work, to develop your survey(s) at the same time.
 Early development of survey instruments is an opportunity to increase confidence in your power calculations, and to enhance precision by including measures of all possible predictive covariates.